FredCoteMtl/moth/README.md

 2. Your last claim was more than 24h ago or it's your first time (if you never claimed before)

 Once these 2 conditions are meet, a user can claim his share of the mothmaster acc (the moth balance of the mothmaster is stored at the contracts address).
-To do this, you can find the contract on the bsc scan at <https://bscscan.com/token/0x10c2358006584C55BB8B0B9A621fFf2c3DF98C3F#writeContract> and then go to the getReward() method and call it.
+To do this, you can find the contract [on the bsc scan](https://bscscan.com/token/0x10c2358006584C55BB8B0B9A621fFf2c3DF98C3F#writeContract) and then go to the getReward() method and call it.
-The other option is to simply go on the <mothmaster.com> website, connect with metamask and hit the claim button.
+The other option is to simply go on the [mothmaster](https://mothmaster.com) website, connect with metamask and hit the claim button.

 the reward is calculated as:
 reward = balance[mothmaster] * balance[user] / totalsupply